JacobBergstedt/MIMETH/README.md

 # MIMETH
-Contains code that produced results of article "The Immune Factors Driving DNA Methylation Variation in Human Blood""
+Contains code that produced results of article "The Immune Factors Driving DNA Methylation Variation in Human Blood".
+Please note that this is the raw code that produced the main results of the article.
+Due to legal and ethical constraints we cannot upload donor data in this setting.
+It will therefore not be possible to reproduce our results based solely on this repository.
+Please note that the upload the code was intended to run on the Institute Pasteur slurm computing server on a file system of preprocessed files setup for efficent computation.